molepigeon/think-2406-lab/README.md

 ## Audience

-Although prior experience of operating Kubernetes and using IBM Cloud Container Registry would be beneficial, this session is suitable for any user who wishes to learn how to use IBM Cloud Container Registry to secure IBM Cloud Kubernetes workloads.
+Although prior experience of operating Kubernetes and using command line tools would be beneficial, this session is suitable for any user who wishes to learn how to use IBM Cloud tools to secure Kubernetes workloads.

 ## Session structure